ginstrom/paladin-novel/manuscript/chapter-04.md

 Pell opened his mouth to protest, but something in Gond's expression killed the words.
 Sim placed a hand on the boy's shoulder—Dax, he'd said his name was.
 "You're making the right choice.
 Protecting these lives comes first."

-"I'll return with answers."
+"I'll return after I've finished by business there."
 Gond stood, his shadow long in the firelight.

+The gentler of the two cart horses carried the injured Dax, while the other carried the supplies they'd looted from the caravan.
+There were enough for perhaps a week if they were frugal and supplemented with game.

 Dawn found them at the ancient way-station, its moss-covered stones half-hidden by climbing ivy.
-They stored supplies quickly, secured the horses, and helped injured Dax onto the gentler of the two mounts.
+They quickly helped the boy down, stored supplies, and secured the horses.

-Before departing, Gond clasped Pell's shoulder and pressed the better steel blade into the rogue's hands.
+Before departing, Gond clasped Pell's shoulder.
 "Keep them safe.
 One week.
-If I'm not back, go to Maera."
+If I'm not back, go back to Maera.
+She's sure to take the children or find a home for them."
+They had learned that the children's family had all been killed during their capture.

 Sim grasped Gond's forearm, warmth and trust clear in his steady gaze.
 "Safe travels."